animist-os/crux/NOTES.md

     BUT

-    how could we let the rotation keep happening on each iteration of the outer 4 operator to get the more musically interesting
+    how could we let the rotation keep happening on each iteration of the outer 4 operator to get the more musically interesting -- this is like my "walking window" idea.

         4$A === [c, d, b,  d, b, c,  b, c, d,  c, d, b]